Menu

 Important Information

-Kailzie Gardens is open to the public daily between the hours of 10am and 5pm.
-Guests should be aware that there will be members of the public in the grounds, gardens, and courtyard during these times.
-Outwith these hours, guests of the Kailzie cottages have private use of the courtyard and wider gardens at their leisure.
+Kailzie Estate is open to the public.
+Guests should be aware that there will be members of the public in the grounds, gardens, and courtyard during the seasonal opening times.
+Once the gardens close for the day, guests at Kailzie Cottages can enjoy private use of the café courtyard and wider gardens and grounds.

 The Courtyard Cafe is open daily during the summer months, with seasonal opening times from September - Easter; please check the Kailzie website for details.